shwtsalunke/Demo-project/README.md

-"This is shwetha's demo github"
+"This is a shwetha demo github"
-"This is vishala's demo for Github"